gsoft-inc/wl-squide/docs/getting-started/learn-the-api.md

 # Learn the API

-Now that we've created an host application, loaded a few modules and registered routes and navigation items, let's dive into the APIs that are available with this shell.
+Now that we've created a host application, loaded a few modules and registered routes and navigation items, let's delve into the APIs provided by this shell.

 !!!info
-For an exhaustive list of `@squide` API, have a look at the [References](/references#api) section.
+For a comprehensive list of the `@squide` API, refer to the [References](/references#api) section.
 !!!

 ## Logging

-`@squide` comes with a native logging feature integrated with the [Runtime](/references/runtime/runtime-class.md) class and the [useLogger](/references/runtime/useLogger.md) hook.
+`@squide` includes a built-in logging feature that integrates with the [Runtime](/references/runtime/runtime-class.md) class and the [useLogger](/references/runtime/useLogger.md) hook.

-First, register your own custom logger by implementing the [Logger](/references/logging/Logger.md) interface or with `@squide` native [ConsoleLogger](/references/logging/ConsoleLogger):
+First, register your own custom logger by implementing the [Logger](/references/logging/Logger.md) interface or register `@squide` built-in [ConsoleLogger](/references/logging/ConsoleLogger):

 ```ts host/src/bootstrap.tsx
 import { Runtime, ConsoleLogger, type LogLevel } from "@squide/react-router";